crodier/software-blog/_posts/2023-09-22-message-formats.md

 ## The Field Observation: CapNProto vs. Proto

-In some organizations CapN proto will be chosen and the developers will say, we have read the marketing and CapNProto is faster.
-You can read the docs on why it is faster.
-And you may read the docs and think, why does everyone not use CapNProto if it is faster?
+In some organizations Cap-N-proto will be chosen due to marketing.
+You can read the docs on Cap-N-Proto and see it is faster.

+And you may read the docs and think, why does everyone not use Cap-N-Proto if it is faster?

-There are two minor reasons and one key major reason which may not have been understood.
+There are two minor reasons and one key major reason.

 ### Lack of gRPC for CapNProto

-Fewer developers know CapNProto and there is marginally less support.
-CapNProto lacks gRPC to define remote IDL interfaces and generate servers; this is a big one.
+Fewer developers know Cap-N-Proto and there is marginally less support.
+Cap-N-Proto lacks gRPC to define remote IDL interfaces and generate servers; this is one major reason.

-To do businesses with gRPC from an engineering cost perspective vs. doing it without could be 30% or more overall engineering cost.
+To do businesses with gRPC from an engineering cost perspective vs. doing it without could be 30% or more.
 In almost every situation there is no discussion; you need to save the engineering costs against a small performance win, and use Protobufs because of the gRPC cost win.
+Before you incur a 30% overhead on development time you must understand if there is even a win in CapNProto, and, how big a win?

 ### The observation: What is the performance win of CapNProto?